 ● Automate test cases that can be easily automated

 ● Automate test cases for most frequently used functionality

 ● Automate test cases that are impossible to perform manually

 Some tools available for mobile automation testing include:

-- Appium: Appium automation tool is an open-source tool which can be used for automation of different applications like a native, wap and hybrid apps.
-It is a good tool for automation of apps which are written on Android or iOS (native), web applications that are accessible via a mobile browser (wap) and applications which are wrapped around the ‘web view’.
+- Appium: Appium automation tool is an open-source tool that can be used for automation of different applications like native, wap and hybrid apps.
+It is a good tool for automation of apps that are written on Android or iOS (native), web applications that are accessible via a mobile browser (wap) and applications that are wrapped around the ‘web view’.

 - Robotium(Android): Robotium framework is an android test automation framework.
 It has good support for native and hybrid applications.
 Robotium tool makes it easy to write robust automatic black-box UI tests for Android applications.

 - Selendroid: Selendroid is a test mobile automation framework.
 It can be used for UI of different applications like native, hybrid apps and wap.
 Tests will be written using Selenium 2 client API.

 - UI Automator (Android): UI Automator Automation framework allows testing UI using the creation of automated functional test cases and running them against the application under test on one or more devices.

 Automation of mobile testing has proven to be really helpful.
 Below is a list of advantages that come along with the automation of mobile application testing: